 - This time, to go down the stairs, they should place the cane on the lower step first…

-- Then they should step down with their weaker leg and then…
+- Then they should step down to the next step with their weaker leg and then…

 - They can step down with their stronger leg.